-To date, 51 filters have been installed on 41 residential properties located within the Phase 1 testing area, and 42 filters have been installed on 18 residential properties located within the Phase 2 and 3 eligibility boundaries.
-This makes for a total of 93 filters installed on 59 properties to date.
+To date, 55 filters have been installed on 55 residential properties located within the Phase 1 testing area, and 46 filters have been installed on 34 residential properties located within the Phase 2 and 3 eligibility boundaries.
+This makes for a total of 101 filters installed on 89 properties to date.
 It is anticipated that additional filters may be installed at homeowner request.

 5.3 Continued Monitoring of Residential Wells.

-While community drinking water will be protected with the installation of Airport-provided filtration systems, continued monitoring of these water wells is an important element of Airport's PFAS remediation programs.
-Therefore, pre-filter samples (should there be a filter installed on a residential drinking water well) will be collected from a sample of homes within the Phase 1, 2 and 3 testing areas.
+While community drinking water will be protected with the installation of Airport-provided filtration systems, continued monitoring of these water wells is an important element of Airport PFAS remediation programs.
+Therefore, a Continued Monitoring program was established to collect pre-filter samples (should there be a filter installed on a residential drinking water well) from a sample of homes within the Phase 1, 2 and 3 testing areas.
 The goal of continued monitoring is to understand PFAS groundwater levels with regard to seasonality and to monitor any changes over time.

 In August of 2021, 19 domestic water wells that had previously been tested were re-tested to evaluate potential trends in concentrations.
-Results for the 19 samples ranged from non-detect to 46ppt, all of which were well below the then-current EPA LHA Limit of 70ppt.
+Results for the 19 samples ranged from non-detect to 46ppt, all of which were well below the 2016 LHA of 70ppt.
 Some results were higher and some lower than previous testing.

 In February 2022, 18 domestic water wells that had previously been tested were re-tested to evaluate potential trends in concentrations.
-Results for all 18 samples were well below the thencurrent EPA LHA Limit of 70 ppt.
+Results for all 18 samples were well below the 2016 LHA.
 Some results were higher and some lower than previous testing.

-Trihydro completed the 2022 semi-annual residential groundwater monitoring event between August 22 and 24, 2022.
-This continued residential sampling effort involved resampling groundwater from 20 select residential wells located within the initial Phase 1, 2, and 3 areas, which are within the area where concentrations of PFAS were expected.
-All water samples were taken pre-filtration system, if applicable.
+The 2022 semi-annual residential groundwater monitoring event was completed between August 22 and 24, 2022.
+This continued residential sampling effort involved resampling groundwater from 20 select residential wells located within the initial Phase 1, 2, and 3 areas.
 Results were generally consistent with prior testing events, but some wells showed slight increases in PFOA or PFOS.
-Additional semi-annual seasonal testing will be necessary to draw conclusions and conduct statistical evaluations regarding these findings.
-Such future testing events are planned by the Airport.